Susan Taylor Channel swim fund's £300,000 donation was hoax

 "Susan's family are disappointed and upset that an individual has taken actions which have misled the family and Susan's chosen charities in this way.

-"We do not intend to allow the actions of one person to detract from what Susan has accomplished and the pride we feel for her."'Not fair on them'
+"We do not intend to allow the actions of one person to detract from what Susan has accomplished and the pride we feel for her."

 Charity bosses first became suspicious when the donor talked about his celebrity lifestyle and a £100m yacht.